Diegolusberg/android-guidelines/project_and_code_guidelines.md

 }
 ```

 Braces around the statements are required unless the condition and the body fit on one line.

-If the condition and the body fit on one line and that line is shorter than the max line length, then do __not__ use braces e.g.
+If the condition and the body fit on one line and that line is shorter than the max line length, then do braces are not required e.g.

 ```java
 if (condition) body();